AI-Mercenary/EntpSearch/README.md

 **Responsibilities:**
 - Automate extraction of source and semantic content tags from documents (supports S3, PDFs, etc.).
-- Use an LLM (e.g., Gemini) to generate and score content-relevant tags and produce concise file descriptions.
+- Use an LLM (e.g., Google Gemini, OpenAI GPT) to generate and score content-relevant tags and produce concise file descriptions.
 - Store all tags, scores, and descriptions in MongoDB for fast retrieval.
 - Support robust batch workflows, resumable processing, and error handling.